jesperfj/twilio-app-aws/README.md

 # Make a change and redeploy

-You can find the function code in `twilio-function/index.js`.
+You can find the function code in [`twilio-function/index.js`](twilio-function/index.js).
+E.g. try change the response message in `helloSMS()`.
+Now redeploy with

+    bin/deploy

+It is as simple as that.
+Just remember to run `npm install` in the `twilio-function` directory if you are introducing new dependencies.

 # View function logs